SiqiLu/dotnet-bump-version/README.md

       # required: false
       version_overwrite: "*.*.*.*"

       # The github token to push changes.
+Leave the github_token option as default or empty string, the action will not push any changes to your repository.
       # required: false
       github_token: ${{ secrets.GITHUB_TOKEN }}
 ```